Minimum Viable Product Strategy: How to Execute An MVP In a Business?

-Want to minimize the risk while you create and execute an MVP in your business?
+Want to know a minimum viable product strategy to minimize the risk while you create and execute an MVP in your business?

 The risk of not embracing innovation